-A National Police Check provides information on an individual’s disclosable court outcomes and pending charges sourced from the databases of all Australian police jurisdictions, subject to relevant spent convictions / non-disclosure legislation and / or information release policies.
+A Nationally Coordinated Criminal History Check (also known as a police check) provides information on an individual’s disclosable court outcomes and pending charges sourced from the databases of all Australian police jurisdictions, subject to relevant spent convictions / non-disclosure legislation and / or information release policies.

-Most National Police Checks are returned within 24 hours.
+Most results are returned within 24 hours.
 In the case where a police check will need to be referred to a police agency, the police check may take up to ten working days or longer, depending on the intricacy of the check.

-In order to process a National Police Check, you are required to provide the following documentation and information:
+In order to process your police check, you are required to provide the following documentation and information:

 The Australian Criminal Intelligence Commission (ACIC) work with Australian police agencies and accredited bodies to deliver the National Police Checking Service (NPCS).

 ProbityPeople is an ACIC accredited agency which means we act on behalf of applicants to apply for and submit police checks.
 The ACIC entrusts us with direct access to the NPCS to play a vital role in helping safeguard the Australian community.

 Once the application is lodged, the applicant’s details are checked against a national database to generate a potential match.
 If a potential match is flagged, those details are referred to the relevant police agency for further assessment.
 If the police agency confirms the applicant’s details do not match the police information, a ‘No Disclosable Court Outcome’ result will be provided.

 ProbityPeople is an accredited agency with the Australian Criminal Intelligence Commission (ACIC), so you can rest assured knowing the results you receive are validated.

 Your police check will detail any disclosable court outcomes or pending charges incurred across all Australian police jurisdictions.
 This might include: